otto-de/edison-microservice/edison-core/README.md

     }
 }
 ```
 The health check is used by load balancers and/or clients to determine, which service is currently
 able to handle requests.

 ## 2.3 Adding more Health Indicators

-All available `HealthIndicator` beans are automatically used to determine the current application health.
-The
+All available Spring Boot Actuator `HealthIndicator` beans are automatically used to determine the current
-`/internal/health` endpoint is returning information for all registered health indicators.
+application health.
+The `/internal/health` endpoint is returning information for all registered health indicators.

 ## 2.3 Graceful Shutdown